Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Dosage & Forms

-Three oral forms exist on the market: glucosamine sulfate, glucosamine hydrochloride (HCl), and N-acetyl-glucosamine.
-Nearly all positive long-term clinical trials used the sulfate form at 1,500 mg/day as a single dose, which makes it the reference form.
+Three oral forms exist on the market: glucosamine sulfate, glucosamine hydrochloride and N-acetyl-glucosamine.
+Trials that measured a joint effect almost all used the sulfate form, at 1,500 mg per day in a single intake, which corresponds to 1,178 mg of glucosamine.

 In the Singular Formula